dream11/kong-config-by-env/README.md

     }
 ```
 2. When an nginx worker starts, this plugin reads plugin's config from DB and caches it in memory.
 3. Uses plugin's config extracted in step 2 to merges environment specific config with the `default` config.
-When `KONG_ENV=docker`, config after merging with `default` config will be:
+When `KONG_ENV=staging`, config after merging with `default` config will be:
 ```
     {
 	"redis": {